AtharvaMahamuni/AtharvaMahamuni/README.md

 <br>

-<p>But all this are just the tools and beauty lies in the first princples; problems that tool is solving, automating and optimizing to make the world little better place.<p>
+<p>But all this are just the tools and real art lies in the first princples; problems that tool is solving, automating and optimizing to make the world little better place.<p>

 <br>